Last week’s one-month T-bill auction

 Treasury bills (or T-bills) are short-term debt obligations issued by the U.S. government through a single-price auction, meaning all the competitive and non-competitive bidders are issued T-bills at a yield quoted by the lowest bidder.
 T-bills are quoted at a discount to face value.

-The demand for one-month T-bills continued to fall from the last week as reflected in the bid-to-cover ratio falling to 4.55x for the April 29 auction compared to 4.83x for the April 22 auction.
-The bid-to-cover ratio compares the number of bids received (or amount of bids received) in a Treasury auction with number of bids accepted (or amount of securities issued).
-The higher the ratio, the greater is the demand for the auctioned securities.
-A bid-to-cover ratio of over two corresponds to a successful auction while ratio of less than one specifies under-bought auction.
-Although lower than the last week’s auction, the bid-to-cover ratio of 4.83x indicates solid demand for the one-month T-bills.
+One-month T-bill issuance increased to $40 billion last week compared to $35 billion and $25 billion over the previous two weeks, in reverse chronological order.
+Despite higher issuance, demand (as reflected in the bid-to-cover ratio) increased substantially.
+The bid-to-cover ratio was up at 4.70x for the May 13 auction compared to 4.10x for the May 6 auction.
+The bid-to-cover ratio compares the number of bids received in a Treasury auction with the number of bids accepted (or the amount of securities issued).
+The higher the ratio, the greater the demand for the auctioned securities.
+A bid-to-cover ratio over two corresponds to a successful auction, while a ratio of less than one shows an under-bought auction.

-ETFs investing in T-bills are SPDR Barclays Capital 1-3 Month T-Bill ETF (BIL) and iShares Barclays Short Treasury Bond Fund (SHV).
-Investors looking for short-term investment opportunities like T-bills, but are ready to take higher risk can invest in ETFs like PIMCO Enhanced Short Maturity Exchange-Traded Fund (MINT).
-PIMCO Enhanced Short Maturity Exchange-Traded Fund (MINT) invests in short-term securities such as T-bills, commercial papers, mortgage-backed securities, etc. A total of 70% of the fund’s assets are deployed in securities with maturity of less than a year.
-Financial services firms like Goldman Sachs (GS) and JPMorgan Chase & Co.
-(JPM) regularly issue short-term securities to meet their short-term funding requirements.
-Investors looking at a short-term horizon may invest in those securities.
+ETFs investing in one-month T-bills are the SPDR Barclays Capital 1–3 Month T-Bill ETF (BIL) and the iShares Barclays Short Treasury Bond Fund (SHV).
+Investors can also invest in ETFs like the PIMCO Enhanced Short Maturity Exchange-Traded Fund (MINT), which also includes short-term corporate securities that offer higher returns for marginally higher risk.
+The PIMCO Enhanced Short Maturity Exchange-Traded Fund (MINT) invests in short-term securities such as T-bills, commercial papers, and mortgage-backed securities.
+A total of 70% of the fund’s assets are deployed in securities with a maturity of less than a year.
+Goldman Sachs (GS) and Verizon Communication (VZ) form 2.7% of the total holdings of MINT.

-To know more about the auction of three-month T-bills held on April 28, continue to the next part of the series.
+To find out about the auction of three-month T-bills held on May 12, continue to the next part of this series.